 Daikin has high efficiency Cold Climate technology, so their heat pumps can perform even when its -27° C outside.

 Atlantic Canada’s relatively mild winters (for Canada) make heat pumps an ideal source of home heating for most of the year.
 Heat pumps can certainly handle low temperatures, but on extra cold days your preexisting heat source (e.g. oil furnace or baseboards) may need to supplement the heat pump temporarily until temperatures outside climb a few degrees.
+Learn which heat pump models work best in cold weather in our blog post.

 The most significant difference between furnaces and heat pumps is that furnaces create their own heat to raise the temperature in your home, while heat pumps move existing heat from elsewhere for the same purpose.